RanTao952240/ce888labs/lab2/README.md

 ![scaterplot](./partone_scaterplot.png?raw=true)

 * Part two:

-	   1.because using bootstrap to predict the data, so deviding values into two rows and predict each boinds
+           Because using bootstrap to predict the data, so deviding values into two rows and predict each boinds

+	   For Current fleet:
+                             stander: 20.14
+			     lower bound: 5.80
+			     upper bound: 6.94
+	   For New fleet:
+                             stander: 30.48
+			     lower bound: 5.14
+			     upper bound: 6.92

 - [ ] Write a very small text description of the analysis in overleaf, download the pdf and put in in github alongside the rest of your lab2